petervflocke/rotaryencoder_rpi/README.md

 Each screen can have its own event handling if neccessary - for example to deal with check boxes, radio buttons, etc, located on this particular screen, or whatever the reason can be.
 For an example of a local event handling refer to **XScreen** class and the method: `handle_events`

-###Main menu some details
+###Main graphical application configuration details
-The main graphical application  `main.py` program, which controlls the tvheadend and oscam services, can be run as a pi user by:
+The main graphical application  `main.py`, which controlls the tvheadend and oscam services, can be run as a pi user by:

 	sudo python ~/menu/main.py